fit-r2lab/r2lab-demos/kube5g/README.md

 cd /root/kube5g/common/config-manager; ./conf-manager.py -s conf_short_r2lab.yaml
 ```

-This command will destroy the current deployment (if any) and will (re)deploy the v1/all-in-one scenario with the parameters change.
+This command will destroy the current deployment (if any) and will (re)deploy the v1/all-in-one scenario with the modified parameters.